Forgery Crimes

 F. When complainants proceed to the Tampa police department to file a forgery complaint, and no General Offense Report has been originated, the Delayed Crimes Investigative Unit will originate that report and collect all evidence involved in the offense, as provided in Section E, above.

 G. This department does not handle complaints of “Worthless Checks.”
-Both misdemeanor and felony worthless check cases will be processed through the Hillsborough County’s State Attorney’s Intake Office located at 700 E. Twiggs Street, Tampa, FL.
+Both misdemeanor and felony worthless check cases will be processed through the Hillsborough County’s State Attorney’s Intake Office at 700 E. Twiggs Street, Tampa, FL.
 All such complaints coming to the attention of any member of this department will be directed to this location.
 This paragraph applies only to “Worthless Checks.”
 All check cases involving “Stop Payment” or “Forgery” shall continue to be investigated by this department.
 All complaints of “stop payment” checks will be referred to the Criminal Investigations Division, Economic Crimes Squad during normal business hours.

-This article was last updated on Friday, May 8, 2020.
+This article was last updated on Friday, September 13, 2024.